 Tuya Inc. Investors: Last Days to Actively Participate in the Class Action Lawsuit; October 11, 2022; Portnoy Law Firm

 LOS ANGELES, Sept.
-15, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Tuya Inc. ("Tuya" or the "Company") ( NYSE: TUYA) investors that a class action has been filed on behalf of investors.
+15, 2022 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Tuya Inc. ("Tuya" or the "Company") TUYA investors that a class action has been filed on behalf of investors.
 Tuya investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.